Differentially Private Learning with Adaptive Clipping: Abstract

 \section{Abstract}

-We consider the problem of hyperparameter tuning in training neural networks with user-level differential privacy (DP).
-Existing approaches for DP training (e.g., DP Federated Averaging) involve bounding the contribution of each user's model update by {\em clipping} them to a fixed norm.
+Existing approaches for training neural networks with user-level differential privacy (e.g., DP Federated Averaging) in federated learning (FL) settings involve bounding the contribution of each user's model update by {\em clipping} it to some constant value.
 However there is no good {\em a priori} setting of the clipping norm across tasks and learning settings: the update norm distribution depends on the model architecture and loss, the amount of data on each device, the client learning rate, and possibly various other parameters.
-In this work, we propose a method wherein instead of using a fixed clipping norm, one clips to a value at a specified quantile of the distribution of update norms, where the value at the quantile is itself estimated online, with differential privacy.
-Experiments demonstrate that adaptive clipping to the median update norm works well across a range of federated learning problems, eliminating the need to tune any clipping hyperparameter.
+We propose a method wherein instead of a fixed clipping norm, one clips to a value at a specified quantile of the update norm distribution, where the value at the quantile is itself estimated online, with differential privacy.
+The method tracks the quantile closely, uses a negligible amount of privacy budget, is compatible with other federated learning technologies such as compression and secure aggregation, and has a straightforward joint DP analysis with DP-FedAvg.
+Experiments demonstrate that adaptive clipping to the median update norm works well across a range of realistic federated learning tasks, sometimes outperforming even the best fixed clip chosen in hindsight, and without the need to tune any clipping hyperparameter.